saymrwulf/finance-rl/notes.md

-2014-08-07T21:18:00 - Implementing approach from a new paper read last night (finance-rl) 2014-08-23T08:23:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (finance-rl) 2014-08-23T00:59:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (finance-rl)
+2014-08-07T21:18:00 - Implementing approach from a new paper read last night (finance-rl) 2014-08-23T08:23:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (finance-rl) 2014-08-23T00:59:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (finance-rl) 2014-08-23T08:24:00 - Minor doc updates: linking to article on quantization (finance-rl)